John-Lin/Pic-helper/README.md

  * **RAW_selector.py**

-	Input RAW serial number to pick favorite RAW
+	Input RAW serial number to pick favorite RAW.

 Usage
 ---

-* **For Windows**
+* **For Windows User**

 	**Need to install [Python interpreter] (http://www.python.org/getit/)**

-	Copy these 3 python scripts to the folder which you want to classify.
+	Copy these three python scripts to the folder which you want to classify.

 	First run **Pic_classify.py** and all image will be classified.